 Pendlewood is a small community of Elves in the Pendlewood forest.
 For the most part, they have limited contact with those outside of the forest and tend to keep to themselves.
 A small number of their wooden wares, including expertly crafted bows, do make it to market for the small number of goods the Pendlewood Elves cannot create themselves.
 They are ruled by Count Ayluin Keadan.
 Pendlewood is not a typical Elven city that one would expect to see.
-For while they do have great halls and rooms that stretch amongst the treetops, a good portion of the main city is actually underground.
+For while they do have great halls and rooms that stretch amongst the treetops, a good portion of the main city is underground.

 Due to the many disputes with Surdrel over the forest borders and deforestation, the Pendlewood Elves are highly trained fighters trained in guerilla tactics.
 They are a small army, but some of the most renowned Elven warriors in the entire Realm were trained in Pendlewood.
-The Pendlewood Elves are one of the few groups in Savlinor that continue to persist despite their open disdain for King Kyrix.

 Sparrowsail, Siltwatch, and Gullport are the port cities of Myrazod.
-They vary in size and function but are all fairly busy year round with trade and commerce.
+They vary in size and function but are all fairly busy year-round with trade and commerce.

 Sparrowsail is the main port for Myrazod's maritime trade.
 Most goods that are traded with Guermont travel overland, but anything needed to get downriver from Ordheim usually leaves through Sparrowsail.
 The major trade partners outside Savlinor are Ariaste and Hoffmor.
-Given its close proximity to Guermont, Sparrowsail continues to have a sizable Realmsworn population.
-Its taverns are amongst the loudest in all of Savlinor.
+Given its proximity to Guermont, Sparrowsail continues to have a sizable Realmsworn population.
+Its taverns are amongst the loudest in all Savlinor.